Aerojet to pay Orbital $50 million over Antares rocket accident

 The settlement formally ends Aerojet’s involvement in the Antares rocket program.
 Orbital last year decided to speed up a previously planned engine replacement program and is working toward a March 2016 debut of the revamped rocket.

-Orbital also has purchased two Atlas rocket launches from ULA to fly a pair of Cygnus cargo ships to the station to help bridge the gap.
+Orbital also has purchased two Atlas rocket launches from United Launch Alliance, a partnership of Lockheed Martin and Boeing to fly a pair of Cygnus cargo ships to the station to help bridge the gap.

 NASA’s second cargo line, operated by privately owned SpaceX, also is temporarily grounded due to an unrelated accident of its Falcon 9 rocket in June.